Course details

 • Explain community care and outreach services.

-• Healthcare settings (GP surgeries, care homes), referrals, inpatient and outpatient care, ambulatory care, community care, insurance
+• Healthcare settings (GPs, care homes), referrals, in-hospital/out-of-hospital care, outpatient care, community care, insurance

 Learning objectives